maxbarltrop/vol-surface/README.md

 Construct an implied volatility surface from market inputs.
-This was my first JavaScript project that I've since updated to use React and clean-up the look somewhat.
+This was my first JavaScript project that I've since updated to use React.

-These formulas are not my area of expertise, but it's a simple application of the ChartJS module
+Put in some numbers and it gives a nice ChartJS visual

 Deployed here: https://volatility-surface.herokuapp.com/